PeterNoites/PeterNoites/README.md

 ### Hi there 👋

+Hello!
+I am Dias, Pedro Dias, pleased to make your acquaintance.

+I am a mechanical engineering student, currently woring on my master´s thesis.
+I love exploring and learning, also playing tenis and indie computer games.

+Im pretty new to coding in general, I know the very basics but still am not confortable with github, repositories and such. :)

 <!--
 **PeterNoites/PeterNoites** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.